Peni Parker: Publication history

-Way "took the basic concepts of Spider-Man and then (...) looked deeper into it" while conceptualizing Peni, recalling in a 2014 interview with Rolling Stone, "I thought about the radioactive spider: 'What if it was more than just a bite?
+Way "took the basic concepts of Spider-Man and then (…) looked deeper into it" while conceptualizing Peni, recalling in a 2014 interview with Rolling Stone, "I thought about the radioactive spider: 'What if it was more than just a bite?
 What if a bite was a psychic link and the spider stayed part of the story?'
 That brought up a little girl who loses her dad.
 Then I drew the spider suit."
 According to Way, SP//dr "is comprised [sic] three vital components: a pilot, a machine, and a radioactive sentient spider acting as one half of the brain that makes it all work."
-Way opted to make his character female as he was more interested in creating female characters, stemming from both his past, and his prior work The Umbrella Academy.
-He also decided to include Daredevil in his story, deciding "[I]f I’m only getting going to get to write one Marvel comic, I’m going to put Daredevil in it as well."
+Way opted to make their character female as they were more interested in creating female characters, stemming from both their past, and their prior work The Umbrella Academy.
+They also decided to include Daredevil in their story, deciding "[I]f I'm only getting going to get to write one Marvel comic, I'm going to put Daredevil in it as well."

 Peni and SP//dr's comics were largely inspired by mecha anime, with Neon Genesis Evangelion singled out as an influence.
-As an easter egg, the main characters of Evangelion; Shinji Ikari, Rei Ayanami, Asuka Langley Soryu, and Kaworu Nagisa, make cameo appearances as Peni's classmates in her premiere issue, along with Simon from Gurren Lagann and Kei from Dirty Pair.
+As an easter egg, the main characters of Evangelion—Shinji Ikari, Rei Ayanami, Asuka Langley Soryu, and Kaworu Nagisa—make cameo appearances as Peni's classmates in her premiere issue, along with Simon from Gurren Lagann and Kei from Dirty Pair.

 Peni Parker and SP//dr debuted in Edge of Spider-Verse #5, released on October 15, 2014.
-SP//dr’s story was continued in the Spider-Geddon comic book, Edge of Spider-Geddon #2 by Alberto Albuquerque, released on August 29, 2018.
+SP//dr's story was continued in the Spider-Geddon comic book Edge of Spider-Geddon #2 by Alberto Albuquerque, released on August 29, 2018.
 The same year, Peni and SP//dr appeared in the animated film Spider-Man: Into the Spider-Verse.
-The filmmakers, who initially considered a different Asian American Spider-Woman, Cindy Moon / Silk, for the film, chose Peni as her unique abilities acted as a contrast against the film's other characters.
-At the suggestion of production designer and future Across the Spider-Verse co-director Justin Thompson, Peni was given a Sailor Moon inspired redesign after the filmmakers, including director Bob Persichetti, found her initial design “iffy”.
+The filmmakers, who initially considered a different Asian American Spider-Woman, Cindy Moon / Silk, for the film, chose Peni as her unique abilities contrasted with the film's other characters.
+At the suggestion of production designer and future Across the Spider-Verse co-director Justin Thompson, Peni was given a Sailor Moon-inspired redesign after the filmmakers, including director Bob Persichetti, found her initial design "iffy".

-In 2022, Eisner Award winning comic author Ken Niimura created Peni Parker: After School as part of the Spider-Verse Unlimited series exclusive to Marvel Unlimited, Marvel's digital comic service.
+In 2022, Eisner Award-winning comic author Ken Niimura created Peni Parker: After School as part of the Spider-Verse Unlimited series exclusive to Marvel Unlimited, Marvel's digital comic service.
 The six-part story follows a younger Peni, delving into her relationship with her "Uncle Ben", how she feels about her father, and her struggles to juggle both school and being a superhero, also going into depth about her struggles to fit in with her fellow students due to her responsibilities as a hero.
-Niimura largely conceived of the story as an entry point to the character "for veterans and newcomers alike" as "(...) being a relatively new character, there’s still not much published yet."
+Niimura largely conceived of the story as an entry point to the character "for veterans and newcomers alike" as "(...) being a relatively new character, there's still not much published yet."